Go to main content

 Illustrative clinical case

-(detailed educational scenario)
+(detailed teaching scenario)

 • A thyroid ultrasound shows a benign inflammatory nodule.

-• No imaging is required beyond ultrasound.
+• Imaging is not required beyond ultrasound.

 This case shows that simple back-to-school fatigue can hide treatable causes — hence the importance of preventive check-ups.

-Differentiating arguments of the CID Lausanne
+Differentiating factors of the CID Lausanne

 • Advanced imaging technologies , with AI for increased accuracy and fast rendering.

-• Availability and flexibility of consultation , ideal for transitions such as back to school.
+• Availability and flexibility of consultation , ideal for transitions such as back-to-school.

 FAQ

-Why am I so tired after vacation?
+Why am I so tired after the holidays?

 How long does post-vacation fatigue last?

-When should you consult?
+When should you consult a doctor?

-When fatigue persists for more than 2-3 weeks, is accompanied by associated symptoms (sleep disturbances, headaches, irritability, loss of performance), or an underlying disorder is suspected.
+When fatigue persists for more than 2-3 weeks, is accompanied by associated symptoms (sleep disturbances, headaches, irritability, loss of performance), or when an underlying disorder is suspected.

 Why choose CID Lausanne for a check-up?